Why You Should Schedule Your Mammogram

 You can schedule your mammography appointment performed by a caring, certified female technologist here at Health Images and board-certified radiologists will read your images.

 The number one reason why mammograms are so important lies in the survival rates for early detection.
 According to the ACS, women who discover breast cancer and begin treatment before it spreads have a 99 percent five-year survival rate.

 Moreover, recent findings published in November 2018 in Cancer revealed women who undergo regular screenings with mammograms have a much lower risk of dying from the breast cancer within two decades of diagnosis than women who do not have screening regularly.

 In the past, many women didn’t consult physicians until they felt lumps.
 But today, mammograms can detect tumors in the breast when they’re too small for you or your doctor to feel it.
 Mammography allows the detection of tumors and other signs of breast cancer up to two years before women or their physicians can feel a lump.

-The take-home message is mammograms help save lives.
-Your life could be the one that’s saved.
+The take-home message is: mammograms help save lives.
+Your life could be the one saved.